zesk/zesk/docs/cron.md

 	zesk cron --list

-To display the cron tasks which may possibly be run each occurance.
+To display the cron tasks which may possibly be run each occurrence.

 Sample output is: